-Linearization Tools:
+□ Linearization Tools:

-Linearization is a comprehensive reformulation tool that automatically converts many nonsmooth functions and operators (e.g., max and absolute value) to a series of linear, mathematically equivalent expressions.
+Linearization is a comprehensive reformulation tool that automatically converts many non-smooth functions and operators (e.g., max and absolute value) to a series of linear, mathematically equivalent expressions.
 Many non-smooth models may be entirely linearized.
 This allows the linear solver to quickly find a global solution to what would have otherwise been an intractable nonlinear problem.

-Decomposition Solvers and Tools:
+□ Decomposition Solvers and Tools:

 Many large scale linear and mixed integer problems have constraint matrices that are decomposable into certain forms that could offer computational advantage when solving.
 For instance, some models decompose into a series of totally independent subproblems.
 A user adjustable parameter can be set, so the solver checks if a model possesses such a structure.
 If total decomposition is possible, it will solve the independent problems sequentially to reach a solution for the original model.
 This may result in dramatic speed improvements.
 In other cases, the model could have dual-angular structure with few linking columns, in which case Benders decomposition solver may be useful.
-To help identify different decomposition structures, a tool to determine lower triangular structures is also provided.
+Models with primal-angular structure with a few linking row can exploit the BNP solver.
+BNP solver can also be helpful in determining very tight bounds to MIP problems using the built-in Lagrangean relaxation procedure.
+To help identify different decomposition structures, special tools are provided to determine lower triangular, dual-angular and primal-angular structures.
 Refer to the Block Structured Models section in Chapter 10, Analyzing Models and Solutions, for more information.

-Java Native Interface:
+□ Java Native Interface: